Authentication

 Personal Access Token

-A Personal Access Token (PAT) is used in place of a user password.
-PATs provide a convenient way to create a client connection without exposing a user's password but can pose a security risk if not properly managed.
+A personal access token (PAT) is used in place of a user password.
+PATs provide a convenient way to create a client connection without exposing a user's password, but can pose a security risk if not properly managed.
 PATs can be configured with long lifetimes, and lost or compromised tokens may allow access to sensitive data until the token expires.
 Before use, the administrator must activate PATs for the Dremio cluster.

 To use a PAT, the user must follow these steps:

-- Use the PAT to connect with the Dremio Console, Arrow Flight SQL JDBC, Arrow Flight SQL ODBC, legacy JDBC, or Dremio REST.
+- Use the PAT to connect with the Dremio console, Arrow Flight SQL JDBC, Arrow Flight SQL ODBC, Legacy JDBC, or Dremio REST.

 External JWT